jarmo/candalf/README.md

 EOF
 ```

-Create a script for applying all migrations:
+Create a script for casting all the spells:
 ```bash
 cat << 'EOF' > example.org.sh
 #!/usr/bin/env bash